HladkyiIvan/GA_ImageReproducing/README.md

 ![The Evolving Incredibles Logo](visualizations/incredibles.gif)

-By Ivan Hladkyi, Denis Kolomyets, Tejas Anil Shah for the course **Algorithmics (MTAT.03.238)** at the University of Tartu.
+By Ivan Hladkyi, Denys Kolomiiets, Tejas Anil Shah for the course **Algorithmics (MTAT.03.238)** at the University of Tartu.

 Based on code by [Azad Yasar](https://github.com/azadyasar/AI)